Total linkage of quaternion algebras and Pfister forms in characteristic two: Linkage of Quaternion algebras

+\begin{cor} Let $Q_1$ and $Q_2$ be quaternion $F$-algebras and let $\pi_i=(Q_i,\Nrd_{Q_i})$ for $i=1,2$.
+Then $Q_1$ is totally (separably or inseparably) linked to $Q_2$ if and only if $\pi_1$ is totally (separably or inseparably) linked to $\pi_2$.
+Moreover, $Q_1$ and $Q_2$ are totally (separably or inseparably) linked if $\pi_1$ and $\pi_2$ are totally (separably or inseparably) linked. \end{cor}

+Hence the results of Section \ref{section:totlink} directly give constructions of totally linked division quaternion $F$-algebras that are not isomorphic, totally separably linked but not inseparably linked quaternion division algebras, and so on.

-\begin{remark} In \cite{Meyer:infgen}, it is shown that the construction of totally linked non-isomorphic division quaternion algebras from \cite{GaribaldiSaltman:2010} can be adapted to give examples of fields of characteristic different from $2$ over which there are infinitely many non-isomorphic totally linked division quaternion algebras.
-It is straight forward to adapt the results in this section in a similar way to give such fields in characteristic $2$, and to construct fields over which there are infinitely many totally separably (resp.~ inseparably) linked quaternion algebra that are not inseparably linked (resp.~separably linked), and so on. \end{remark}
+In \cite{Meyer:infgen}, it is shown that the construction of totally linked non-isomorphic division quaternion algebras from \cite{GaribaldiSaltman:2010} can be adapted to give examples of fields of characteristic different from $2$ over which there are infinitely many non-isomorphic totally linked division quaternion algebras.
+It is straightforward to adapt the results in Section \ref{section:totlink} with methods similar to \cite{Meyer:infgen} in order to give fields of characteristic $2$ over which there are infinitely many totally linked non-isometric $n$-fold Pfister forms, and to construct fields over which there are infinitely many totally separably (resp.~ inseparably) linked $n$-fold Pfister forms that are not inseparably linked (resp.~separably linked), and so on.
+Applying Proposition \ref{lemma:splitting} in the case of $2$-fold Pfister forms to these fields gives examples of fields of characteristic $2$ with infinitely many non-isomorphic totally linked division quaternion algebras.
+In particular, we get the following result.
+We leave the details of the proof to the reader.